google/martian/README.md

     go run examples/main.go -- -v=0

+For logging of requests and responses a [logging modifier](https://github.com/google/martian/wiki/Modifier-Reference#logging) is available

 By default, Martian will be running on port 8080.
 The port can be specified via a flag: